 - Microwave .5 cup of the water, sugar, and corn syrup in a medium microwavable bowl on high for 7 minutes.
 Stir to dissolve sugar.

-- Gradually beat in hot syrup mixture with whisk attachment on medium-low speed.
+- Gradually beat in hot syrup mixture with a whisk attachment on medium-low speed.
 Beat 8 minutes.
 Increase speed to medium-high.

-- Beat 10 to 12 minutes longer or until mixture is fluffy, shiny, and has at least tripled in volume.
+- Beat 10 to 12 minutes longer or until the mixture is fluffy, shiny, and has at least tripled in volume.
 Beat in vanilla.

-- Spread marshmallow mixture in prepared dish.
+- Spread marshmallow mixture in the prepared dish.
 Smooth top with a spatula.
 Sprinkle some more of the colored sugar on top to coat.
-Let stand at room temperature overnight or refrigerate at least 3 hours.
+Let stand at room temperature overnight or refrigerate for at least 3 hours.

 For marshmallow color variations:

 - Pink: For the colored sugar, add 10 drops of pink color with the sugar.